 Wong, Kathryn Mahealani

 Na Mea Hawai'i Teacher (Kumu Wong)

 Born and raised in Hawai‘i, Kathy Wong is constantly amazed to find herself working at the Honolulu Waldorf School even after her two children have graduated.
 Starting as a parent volunteer in the library, Kathy has worked at the front desk, AP, AR, Technology, Facilities, and as an 'ukulele teacher.
 Kathy teaches Hawai‘ian Studies to HWS Grades and High School students, and coordinates our annual May Day program.
 She is also a kumu hula with Nā Hanona o ka Hālau Hula Pā Ola Kapu.

 Ulrike was born and raised in a remote corner of upper Austria.
-Growing up in a family hotel business.
+She grew up in her family’s hotel business.
 She completed a culinary and catering training, traveled for a year, returned to Austria and completed the eurythmy training in Vienna with further studies in Dornach, Switzerland and England.
 She met her husband and moved back to Vienna to raise their first son.
-The family moved to Hawai‘i in 1992 where their second son was born, and joined Kahumana Community.
+The family moved to Hawai‘i in 1992 where their second son was born, and joined Kahumana Community in Waianae.
 Ulrike spent 17 years there working in many capacities and home-schooling her children.
 She completed the curative eurythmy training in England and began working as a curative eurythmist.
-Since 2007, she has brought her varied experience to her work as assistant in the kindergarten and after school program at the HWS.
+Since 2007, she has brought her varied experience to her work as assistant in the early childhood and after school programs at HWS.